Top Cheapest Food Delivery App in 2026

 Customer Fees

-- Service: 10%–15% of subtotal
+- Service fee: 10%–15% of subtotal

-- Small orders: $2 for orders under $12
+- Small order fee: $2–$3 for orders under $12

-Fees Not Charged: Restaurants do not need to pay a monthly subscription (unless using additional services), and there are no hidden platform fees beyond the listed commissions.
+Fees not charged: Restaurants do not need to pay a monthly subscription (unless using additional services), and there are no hidden platform fees beyond the listed commissions.

 3. Grubhub

 Grubhub is a leading online and mobile food delivery platform based in Chicago, Illinois.
 Founded in 2004, it connects consumers with local restaurants for delivery and pickup orders through its website and mobile app.
-As of 2025, Grubhub partners with over 375,000 restaurants across more than 4,000 U.S. cities.

 With so many successful users, understanding its commission plans is essential for evaluating how it fits into your delivery strategy.